Key Takeaways

 So...
 Which One's Actually Right for You?

-This isn’t about which tool is “better” it’s about what fits your team, your goals, and your current reality.
+Cut through the noise.
+This isn't about which tool is "better," it's about what fits your team, your goals, and your current reality.

 Choose SIEM if:

-- You’ve already got a security team who knows how to dig through alerts and logs
+- You already have a security team that knows how to dig through alerts and logs

 - Compliance and long-term log retention are non-negotiable